 First, tissues previously submitted to the diagnostic lab from US swine were screened for the presence of CPV2 genome using PCR.
 Approximately 13% of tissues had CPV2 detected at relatively low DNA levels (mean Ct = 31).
 Second, serum samples previously submitted to the diagnostic lab from US swine were screened for the presence of CPV2 antibodies using hemagglutination inhibition assays.
 Approximately 66% of serum samples had CPV2 antibodies detected at low levels (most titers ≤ 80).
 Third, colostrum-deprived one day old neonatal pigs were inoculated through the oronasal route with CPV2 to assess their ability to replicate the virus and the ability of CPV2 to induce disease.
 Experimentally inoculated swine did not appear to develop productive CPV2 infections.

 Overall, research determined that although CPV2 is capable of spillover into swine, the virus does not appear to be highly pathogenic to pigs.
 Continued vigilance of the industry is needed as mutations of CPV2 over time may alter the epidemiological situation and increase the disease risk to US swine.

-As the world deals with the COVID-19 pandemic, SHIC continues to focus efforts on prevention, preparedness, and response to novel and emerging swine disease for the benefit of US swine health.
+SHIC, launched by the National Pork Board in 2015 solely with Pork Checkoff funding, continues to focus efforts on prevention, preparedness, and response to novel and emerging swine disease for the benefit of US swine health.
 As a conduit of information and research, SHIC encourages sharing of its publications and research.
 Forward, reprint, and quote SHIC material freely.
 SHIC is funded by America’s pork producers to fulfill its mission to protect and enhance the health of the US swine herd.
-For more information, visit http://www.swinehealth.org or contact Dr. Sundberg at email@example.com.
+For more information, visit http://www.swinehealth.org or contact Dr. Paul Sundberg at firstname.lastname@example.org.